Difference Between Forward And Futures Contract

 What Is a Forward Contract?

-A forward contact, also known as forwards, is a private agreement between two parties to purchase or sell the underlying asset at a predetermined time at a specific price.
-Any forward contract is subject to both market risk and credit risk.
-You can know about the profit or loss accruing from a forward contract only at the date of settlement of the contract.
-You can have a forwards contract for trading in different OTC derivatives, such as stocks, commodities, and so on.
-It can provide you with a greater flexibility with the terms of trade.
-For instance, in India you can have a forward contract for currencies, which are outside the specified list by stock exchanges.
+A forward contract, also known as forwards, is a private agreement between two parties to purchase or sell the underlying asset at a predetermined time at a specific price.
+You can learn about the profit or loss accruing from a forward contract only at the date of settlement of the contract.

 Difference Between Forward And Future Contract